Drinking Alcohol Before Bed Is Ruining Your Sleep Quality, According to a Neuroscientist and a Neurologist

 Photo: Stocksy/Studio Firma

-Dr. Willeumier, explains that while the sedative properties of alcohol increase deep sleep during the non-rapid eye movement phase (NREM), it also reduces the time spent in the rapid eye movement (REM) phase.
+Why does alcohol mess up your sleep?
+Dr. Willeumier explains that while the sedative properties of alcohol increase deep sleep during the non-rapid eye movement phase (NREM), it also reduces the time spent in the rapid eye movement (REM) phase.
 "REM sleep is critical to healthy brain function as it is essential in emotional regulation and the consolidation and retention of memories," says Dr. Willeumier.

-Getting a good night's sleep can do much more than prevent you from feeling tired the next day."Sleep is essential for the preservation of brain energy, facilitation of learning and memory, support of cognitive capacity, emotional regulation, and clearance of toxic waste," says Dr. Willeumier.
+Getting a good night's sleep can do much more than prevent you from feeling tired the next day.
+"Sleep is essential for the preservation of brain energy1, facilitation of learning and memory, support of cognitive capacity, emotional regulation2, and clearance of toxic waste3," says Dr. Willeumier.
 "Alcohol consumption disrupts restorative sleep and can result in impaired immune, cardiovascular, and cognitive health.
 Furthermore, insomnia increases your risk for mood disorders and substance abuse."

-Still, there are a few things you can do to improve your sleep quality even when alcohol is part of your routine, says Dr. Oyegbile-Chidi.
+This doesn't mean you can never indulge.
+There are a few things you can do to improve your sleep quality even when drinking alcohol is part of your routine, says Dr. Oyegbile-Chidi.

 1. Limit your consumption